-Of all the voices we hear in a day, none is more essential to how we live our lives than the voice of Jesus!
-Throughout history there have been many great orators and countless inspiring speeches, but none can compare to the words of Jesus.
+Of all the voices we hear in a day, none is more critical to how we live our lives than the voice of Jesus!
+Throughout history, there have been many great orators and countless inspiring speeches, but none can compare to the words of Jesus.
 No one ever spoke as He did.

 His words are perfect, infallible and unfailing, always truthful and trustworthy.
 He never spoke a false syllable or struck a wrong note.
-The wisdom of God is concentrated into every sentence.
+The wisdom of God is concentrated in every sentence.

 His words are powerful.
 His voice caused demons to flee and storms to evaporate.

 His words are practical.
-He spoke the language of everyday people.
-He told simple stories.
+He spoke the language of everyday people and told simple stories.
 By listening to Him, we learn how to live rich, full, and blessed lives.

 Psalm 145:18, NKJV

-Prayer is a great privilege, blessing, and opportunity God has provided to His children.
-As we commune with God, He brings peace and comfort, and gives wisdom and understanding.
-As we pray, the Lord reveals Himself to us in new and wonderful ways.
+Prayer is a great privilege, blessing, and opportunity God has provided His children.
+As we commune with God, He brings peace and comfort and gives wisdom and understanding.
+As we pray, the Lord reveals Himself to us in new ways.

 Matthew 7:7-8 teaches us how to pray and what to expect in return.
-It says, “Ask … Seek … Knock.”
-According to verse 8, when we ask, we are promised an answer.
-The answer may not be what we wanted, but He will answer in the way that is best.
+It says, “Ask... seek... knock.”
+According to verse 8, the Lord promises to answer when we ask.
+The answer may not be what we wanted, but He will respond in the way that is best.

-As we come “boldly to the Throne of Grace,” (Hebrews 4:16), remember your prayers should be …
+As you come “boldly to the throne of grace” (Hebrews 4:16), remember your prayers should be:

 - Specific.
-After praising God for His daily provision, if you have a need, name it!
-The Lord knows our needs, so don’t be afraid to ask.
+After praising God for His daily provision, name any needs you have.
+The Lord knows your needs, so don’t be afraid to ask.
 Pray with expectation, knowing God wants to answer you.

 - Persistent.
 Don’t give up!
 God longs to hear from His children.
 He honors our persistence.